matthewp/script-type-module/README.md

 This is alpha-ish software that is tested, but not used for any real projects (yet).
 Check out the [tests/](https://github.com/matthewp/script-type-module/tree/master/test) folder to see what's been worked on, submit any issues you encounter.

+This polyfill uses a different `type` "module-polyfill" to avoid constraining browser implementations.

 ## Install

 ```